 #6.
 Not putting each other first

-It’s all too easy to take your partner for granted, especially when you’re busy.
-Before you know it, the only time you see each other is at a hurried family dinner or as you rush out the door in the morning.
+It’s too easy to take your partner for granted, incredibly when busy.
+Before you know it, you only see each other at a hurried family dinner or as you rush out the door in the morning.

 One of the most common relationship issues is a lack of trust.
-Cheating or infidelity does not always cause a lack of trust.
-Perhaps one or both of you has underlying trust issues.
-Perhaps your partner has lied to you in the past, and you find it difficult to trust them.
+Cheating or infidelity does not always cause a lack of confidence.
+Perhaps one or both of you have underlying trust issues.
+Maybe your partner has lied to you, and you find it difficult to trust them.

 #8.
 Lack of appreciation